Becca Tobin

 Rebecca Grace Tobin (born January 18, 1986) is an American actress, singer, and dancer.
 She is known for her role as Kitty Wilde on the Fox musical comedy-drama series Glee.

 Early life

 Tobin grew up in Marietta, Georgia, the younger of two daughters.
 Both of her parents were attorneys.
 Her father is Jewish.
 Tobin's first acting performance was at age four, when she played a Christmas tree in her school's holiday pageant.
 For high school, Tobin was predominantly educated at Pebblebrook High School, but she transferred to Joseph Wheeler High School halfway through her senior year and was a victim of bullying as a result.
-Because of the bullying, Tobin did not walk at her graduation.
+She was widely regarded as a bully by her peers, despite claims that she was, in fact, bullied.
 She is an alumna of the American Musical and Dramatic Academy in New York City, from which she graduated in 2007.

 Career

 Tobin began her professional career on the stage in Houston, Texas, in a Theatre Under the Stars production of the musical Cats.
 She performed as Etcetera in the ensemble cast.
 The following year, she starred in the ensemble of the Theater Under the Stars' production of West Side Story, also in Houston.
 In 2008, Tobin performed in the ensemble of Paper Mill Playhouse's production of High School Musical on Stage! in New Jersey.
 From 2008 to 2009, she performed in the ensemble of Oklahoma! in Atlanta with the Theater of the Stars company.
 Tobin made her Broadway debut as a replacement for the role of Sherrie Christian and a swing for the musical Rock of Ages.
 In 2011, she toured with the Trans-Siberian Orchestra.

 From 2012 until its ending in 2015, Tobin portrayed cheerleader and glee club member Kitty Wilde in the Fox musical comedy-drama television series Glee.
 She made her first appearance as the character in the fourth season premiere episode "The New Rachel", and was a regular recurring cast member for throughout that season.
 She was upgraded to a main cast member for the series' fifth season.
 Kitty's debut received a mixed reception from critics, but opinions on the character soon changed.
 Several songs performed by Tobin as Kitty on the series have been released as singles available for digital download, and have also featured on the soundtrack albums.

 In 2014, Tobin guest starred in Lifetime's legal comedy-drama series Drop Dead Diva as Empress Katia in the episode "Afterlife".
 That same year, she appeared as Kimmee Kittson in the episode "Passing the Torch" of ABC Family's sitcom Mystery Girls.
 In 2015, Tobin guest starred as Blaze Talcott, a computer coder, in an episode of CBS' procedural action-drama series NCIS: Los Angeles titled "Blaze of Glory".
 Since December 2015, Tobin has co-hosted the female-centric podcast series "The Lady Gang" with Keltie Knight and Jac Vanek.
 In October 2018, Ladygang premiered as a talk show on the E! network.